 , where Peter stood warming himself?

-APeter was distressed,@ we heard in the gospel, because Jesus
+APeter was distressed,@ we heard in the gospel, because

-three-fold denial at that other fire was painful.
+of his three-fold denial at that other fire was painful.
 Peter=s thrice repeated assurance of love

 is his rehabilitation.
 In response to each pledge of love, Jesus assigns Peter